 Don’t miss the talent in front of you

-Inclusive work cultures enable everyone to thrive.
-We are committed to empowering people with disabilities and removing barriers around issues that affect us all, like mental health.
+We are committed to empowering people with disabilities or mental health concerns by removing any barriers around issues that affect us all.

 Accent on Enablement network members support our people with a disability to perform at their best

-Of U.K. workforce trained as Mental Health Allies
+of our UK workforce are trained as Mental Health Allies

-As part of our ambition to be the most inclusive organisation in the world, we created the LGBTQ+ Allies programme.
+As part of our commitment to inclusion and diversity, we created the LGBTIQ+ Allies programme.

-We have 3,996 LGBTQ+ Allies.
+We have 3,719 LGBTIQ+ Allies in the UK.
 The programme offers tools and resources to create a workplace where employees can perform at their full potential.
+We provide specialised training, networking support and mentoring for our LGBTIQ+ people and help promote a workplace where everyone feels they belong and can thrive.
 Accenture mentors a number of FTSE 250 companies to help them grow their own networks.